The Fast Track to Success

 work ethic and strong fundamentals definitely helped me excel at every

 position I’ve ever held,” he says.
-“This award (from Forbes) also solidified in my mind how important the bachelor’s program at the CIA has been for me.”
+“The level of education also solidified in my mind how important the bachelor’s program at the CIA has been for me.”

 Important indeed.
 After graduation, Adam landed his first job as a

 prep cook at Niche, one of the properties in the Craft Restaurant Group.